JupiterOne-Archives/docs-old/guides/J1-what-is-it.md

 ![](../assets/home-todo.png)

-As time goes on, J1 collects key performance indicator (KPI) information for your organization and displays it in a dashboard.
+Over time, J1 collects key performance indicator (KPI) information for your organization and displays it in a dashboard.
 Your dashboard enables you to quickly see what has changed in your security program, the status of your environment, and where your compliance gaps are.

 ![](../assets/dashboard-home.png)